ABB posts 'promising' start to 2022 with big jump in orders

 ZURICH, April 21 (Reuters) - ABB ABBN.S expects to continue its "promising" start to 2022, the engineering and technology company said on Thursday, after posting better-than-expected profit and a big jump in orders during the first quarter.

-The maker of factory robots and industrial drives reported operating profit before interest, tax and ammortisation (EBITA) of $997 million, beating analysts' forecasts of $946 million in a company gathered consensus.
+The maker of factory robots and industrial drives reported operating profit before interest, tax and amortisation (EBITA) of $997 million, beating analysts' forecasts of $946 million in a company gathered consensus.

-Net profit rose 20% to $604 million, beating forecasts for $562 million.
-Revenues rose to $6.96 billion, while orders - which point to future growth - increased by 21%.
+Net profit rose 20% to $604 million, beating forecasts of $562 million.
+Revenues rose to $6.96 billion, while orders — which point to future growth — increased by 21%.

+"ABB has started the year with a promising performance in the face of multiple external uncertainties," said Chief Executive Bjorn Rosengren in a statement.

+"I expect this year to result in improving profitability, solid cash flow and execution of our planned portfolio activities," he added.

 ((John.Revill@thomsonreuters.com; +41 41 528 36 37; Reuters Messaging: john.revill.thomsonreuters.com@reuters.net))